cjerdonek/open-rcv/README.md

 * Exposes both a command-line API and a Python API.
 * Both APIs support neutral input and output text formats to allow interoperability with other applications and programming languages.
-  For example, round-by-round results can be output as JSON to use a your own custom "pretty" HTML renderer.
-Or round-by-round totals can be checked against publicly available test data.
+  For example, round-by-round results can be output as JSON to use your own custom "pretty" HTML renderer.
+And round-by-round totals can be checked against publicly available test data.